snehal1791/Neighborhood-Map/README.md

 ### **The website can be reached at *[Ice-Cream & Cocktail Bar Website](https://snehal1791.github.io/Neighborhood-Map/)*.**
-    - Clone or download repository by visiting this [GitHub](https://github.com/snehal1791/Neighborhood-Map) Account
+ - Clone or download repository by visiting this [GitHub](https://github.com/snehal1791/Neighborhood-Map) Account.
  - Id downloading, then extract all the files.
  - Open index.html on the web browser.

 The application also made use of Knockout.JS
  - The documentation for Knockout can be found [here](http://knockoutjs.com/documentation/introduction.html).